John Bosco: Foundation of Salesians of Don Bosco

-Some of the boys helped by Don Bosco decided to do what he was doing: working in the service of abandoned boys.
+Some of the boys helped by Don Bosco decided to do what he was doing: work in the service of abandoned boys.
 That was the origin of the Salesian Congregation.
 Among the first members were Michael Rua, John Cagliero (who later became a Cardinal), and John Baptist Francesca.
 In 1857 Bosco drew up a set of rules for his helpers.
 This rule was approved definitively in 1873 by Pope Pius IX as the Rule of the Society of Saint Francis de Sales.

 In 1859, Bosco selected the experienced priest Vittorio Alasonatti, 15 seminarians, and one high school boy and formed them into the Society of St. Francis de Sales.
 That was the nucleus of the Salesians, the religious order that would carry on his work.
 When the group had its next meeting, it voted on the admission of Joseph Rossi as a lay member, the first Salesian brother.
 The Salesian Congregation was divided into priests, seminarians, and coadjutors (the lay brothers).

 Bosco then worked with Mary Mazzarello and a group of girls in the hill town of Mornese.
 In 1871, he founded a group of religious sisters to do for girls what the Salesians were doing for boys.
 They were called the Daughters of Mary Help of Christians.
 In 1874, he founded yet another group, the Salesian Cooperators, who were mostly lay people who would work for young people like the Daughters and the Salesians but would not join a religious order.
 The first Salesians departed for Argentina in 1875.
 After his ordination, Bosco himself would have become a missionary if his director, Joseph Cafasso, had not opposed the idea.
 Bosco nevertheless eagerly read the Italian edition of the Annals of the Propagation of the Faith and used this magazine to illustrate his Cattolico Provveduto (1853) and his Month of May booklets (1858).